saschaende/typo3-users/README.md

 ## READY TO USE: Features of the "Users" Extension

-* 0.4.0 Plugin: Login
+* Plugin: Login
-* 0.4.0 Plugin: Logout
+* Plugin: Logout
-* 0.4.0 Plugin:Forgot password
+* Plugin:Forgot password
-* 0.4.0 Plugin: Register
+* Plugin: Register
-* 0.5.0 Table: Protect your system from disposable email addresses: Banlist for not allowed domains/hosts (spamschlucker ...)
+* Table: Protect your system from disposable email addresses: Banlist for not allowed domains/hosts (spamschlucker ...)
-* 0.5.0 Module: Admin tool for import of newest spam host list
+* Module: Admin tool for importing newest spam host list

 ## In development